 3. Campaign generation

 Is it better to have in PPC Bee just one campaign or segment it more? – Segment it only if needed.
 Not more.

 - You know right away what is in the campaign, it is easily reportable

-- Your products could fit into limit of max.
+- Your products could fit into a limit of max.
 20 000 ad groups per campaign.
-If PPC Bee reach this limit, the system automatically creates new campaign with #2 code.
-These new campaigns might not be complied with scripts, automated rules, predefined audiences, excluding keyword lists etc. But it is still minor thing.
+If PPC Bee reaches this limit, the system automatically creates a new campaign with #2 code.
+These new campaigns might not comply with scripts, automated rules, predefined audiences, excluding keyword lists etc. But it is still a minor thing.

 - Clear PPC Bee ads overview.
-It ca get messy in the PPC Bee UI, If you have different ad template for each category.
+It can get messy in the PPC Bee UI if you have different ad templates for each category.
 But you can keep them nice and tidy if you follow some rules I described bellow.

 Cons to segmentation:

 - Adjustments with ad templates.
 You can easily copy any ad template among campaign and projects in PPC Be.
 However, you need to adjust one by one in case you want to change them or you spot some mistake.
 So you need to open each project and campaign where you have the ad template or delete them, create one new ad template and later copy the new ad to all campaigns again.

 - Settings that are applicable to each campaign.
 The same story like with the ads.
 If you need to change something, you need to do it everywhere.